-And this is why this kind of stress falls squarely under the heading of Useless Stress.
+And this is why this kind of stress falls squarely under the heading of Negative Stress.

 Stressing over things like this is not only harmful to your sense of positivity, but it has a negative impact on your physical well-being also.

 It can paralyse you like a deer in headlights, and stop you in your tracks.
 And for this reason, it’s the kind of stress that you can definitely do without.

 So, when you find yourself stressing over things that in all likelihood will never happen, you need to have a mental conversation with yourself about the likelihood of these things actually ever occurring.

 When I feel these kinds of useless, negative thoughts creeping into my brain, my conversation with myself goes something like this, “Pam, you are being silly.
 You’re worrying over something you know is practically guaranteed to never happen.
 And if it does, you can deal with it then.
 So stop thinking about it right now and instead think about something that’s going to be more productive“